 - Glucosinolates

-Alleviates menopausal symptoms
+Alleviates menopause symptoms

 Reduces muscle fatigue

 It is a plant rich in amino acids, which are the building blocks of proteins.
 Proteins are essential for building and repairing muscles.
-Maca can therefore help reduce muscle fatigue and improve recovery after exercise.
+Maca can thereforehelp reduce muscle fatigue and improve recovery after exercise.

 Relieves temporary stress

-Stimulates the immune system
+Boosts the immune system